tencurse/neocities/README.md

 ## Feedback

 Found a bug?
 Any accessibility or design issues?
 I am open to any and all suggestions!
-Let me know [here](https://github.com/tencurse/neocities/issues) or email me at 10kph@pm.me
+Let me know [here](https://github.com/tencurse/neocities/issues) or email me at hi@karma.computer

 Or [contribute](https://github.com/tencurse/neocities/pulls) to the site.